fortrabbit/help/docs/deployment-file-v2.md

 When developing pre/post scripts, it helps if you are able to execute them once and see what they do.
 To that end you can use [remote SSH commands](/remote-ssh-execution-pro).

 Bear in mind the pre script won't have access to dependencies/libraries during your first deployment, since `composer install` hasn't ran at that time.
-Subsequent deployments will have those files however, since the `/vendor` directory is sustained - unless you reset the repositiory.
+Subsequent deployments will have those files however, since the `/vendor` directory is sustained - unless you reset the repository.

 Only a single pre/post script will be executed, chaining won't work.
 If you need to run multiple scripts, you'll need to create a wrapper script and require your other scripts within.